-In March 1857, in one of the most controversial events preceding the American Civil War (1861-65), the U.S. Supreme Court issued its decision in the case of Dred Scott v.
-Sanford.
-The case had been brought before the court by Dred Scott, a slave who had lived with his owner in a free state before returning to the slave state of Missouri.
-Scott argued that his time spent in these locations entitled him to emancipation.
-In his decision, Chief Justice Roger B. Taney, a staunch supporter of slavery, disagreed: The court found that no black, free or slave, could claim U.S. citizenship, and therefore blacks were unable to petition the court for their freedom.
-The Dred Scott decision incensed abolitionists and heightened North-South tensions, which would erupt in war just three years later
+The Dred Scott decision was the culmination of the case of Dred Scott v.
+Sanford, one of the most controversial events preceding the Civil War.
+In March 1857, the Supreme Court issued its decision in that case, which had been brought before the court by Dred Scott, a slave who had lived with his owner in a free state before returning to the slave state of Missouri.
+Scott argued that time spent in a free state entitled him to emancipation.
+But the court decided that no black, free or slave, could claim U.S. citizenship, and therefore blacks were unable to petition the court for their freedom.
+The Dred Scott decision outraged abolitionists and heightened North-South tensions.

 This convoluted case (1857), both a cause and an effect of sectional conflict, contributed to antebellum political and constitutional controversy.
 It also made Chief Justice Roger B. Taney seem a satanic figure to contemporary antislavery activists and many later historians.